The arrangement of the upper teeth in humans. Features of the structure of teeth

 The two central incisors of the upper jaw are noticeably larger than the lateral ones, and on the lower jaw, on the contrary, the lateral ones are larger than the central ones.

-The maxillary central incisor is the largest and has a chisel-shaped crown and one cone-shaped root.
-Its cutting edge initially has 3 tubercles, which are erased over time.
+The maxillary central incisor is the largest and has a chisel-shaped crown and a single cone-shaped root.
+Its cutting edge initially has 3 tubercles, which wear off over time.

 The lateral incisors of the upper jaw are very similar in shape to the central ones, but smaller in size.
 The smallest incisors are the central (first) incisors of the mandible.
 The root is thin and slightly shorter than that of the lateral (second) incisors of the lower jaw.

-There are 2 canines on the upper and lower jaws.
+There are 2 fangs on the upper and lower jaws.

 The canines of the upper dentition are located immediately behind the second incisors.
 Together they form a dental arch, in the corner of which a transition from cutting to chewing teeth is formed.